 On the other hand, if you’re increasingly distracted at work—say, you’re worried about money and can’t stop thinking about your bills, or you’re struggling to power through a project—those are signs that you may need to take off a day, says Morin.

 “Ask yourself if you’re able to function at your job that day,” she says.
 “If you’re going to be physically present but mentally absent, or if your mood is such that you’re going to be worse off,” then you might want to stay at home.

-“Taking a mental health day is not the same as taking a holiday,” says Yeager.
+“Taking a mental health day is not the same as taking a vacation day,” says Yeager.
 “This is a day that you take off with the awareness that you’re burned out and not functioning at your best.”

 There’s no one-size-fits-all schedule, he says, so you may need to experiment with what can help you recover.
 For some people, that means catching up on sleep; for others, it may mean taking a yoga class or scheduling an appointment with a doctor or therapist.

-If you need a break from your childcare duties, Morin suggests dropping the kids off at Grandma’s and booking a massage or grabbing drinks with your friends.
+If you need a break from your childcare duties, Morin suggests dropping the kids off at grandma’s and booking a massage or grabbing a drink with your friends.
 “Think about how you stay connected to who you are as an individual, outside of being a parent,” she says.

 You could also use this time to tackle the nagging tasks on your to-do list.
 If your finances are stressing you out, try making a budget; if your house is a mess, carve out a few hours to clean the bathroom and do laundry.